NOZ1000/CTF_Writeups_from_NOZi/UofTCTF/All Worbled Up/README.md

 ![](../../attachments/Pasted%20image%2020240115144420.png)

-The interesting thing was in reversing operations from original, because in our brute force function we didnt use `shmorble()` (i tried with `shmorble()` but it falied and nothig was outputed).
-In some reasons when original encrypted flag from description was generated it didnt use `shmorble()`
+The interesting thing was in reversing operations from original code, because in our brute force function we didnt use `shmorble()` (i tried with `shmorble()` but it falied and nothig was outputed).
+In some reasons `original encrypted flag` from description was generated without using `shmorble()`